the-vegetarian-vampire/Smart-Contract-Resources/README.md

 -----

 ## Gas Optimization
-Not invented here: security risk is often greater than improvement value
+Not invented here: meaning the security risk is often greater than improvement value

 A transaction costs a base of 21,000 gas
 each computational step cost ~2-10 gas (usually)